igolden/igolden.github.io/_posts/2016-01-01-holiday-fitness-recovery.md

 title: Holiday Fitness Recovery Plan
 ---

 Let's face it, the holidays are a time for relaxing and enjoying the company of friends and family.
-That, however, doesn't really go hand in hand with being in pretty sick shape.
+That, however, doesn't really go hand in hand with being in sick shape.

-So the holidays are over, and it's time to get back on track?
+So the holidays are over, and it's time to get back on track.

 > ###But Ian, why?
 What are you training for?